A scenic landscape with rolling green hills, scattered trees, and distant mountains under a clear blue sky.

 What YOU should bring:

-1. K-Cups if you prefer (the coffee maker uses both.)
+1. K-Cups if you prefer a certain flavor.

 2. River shoes or water socks for wading the river.